Protesters clash with Ghana security forces over bulldozed houses

-Civil unrest is rare in Ghana, a country that prides itself on its ability to resolve political and social tensions peacefully, in contrast to some of its West African neighbors.
+Civil unrest is rare in Ghana, a country that prides itself on its ability to resolve political and social tensions peacefully, in contrast to some of its West African neighbours.

 Demonstrators said they were angered by a decision by Accra Municipal Authority, backed by the government, to bulldoze the houses at the weekend in an area that borders on the Korle lagoon, making thousands homeless.